dribnet/perceptionengines/README.md

 The numpy array a is a variable list of length 8 vectors and size is the dimensions of the output image in pixels.
 The renderer should generate and return an image.
 Its very important for the output images to be identical when size varies.

-The best way to get started is to make a copy of lines1 and try your own stuff.
 Here are a bunch of different ways to run `render_images` with more explicit arguments.

 Provide the renderer, random seed, size, and size manually